paybara/factorio-belt-tracer/README.md

 * Upload to mod portal

 ## Known/suspected issues
-* I suspect if you highlight a belt, save, disable the mod and then load ...then the highlight will be permanently affixed to the map (until the belts are destroyed).
+* Traces aren't removed if you remove the belts under them.
 * I've not attempted to make this scalable, it currently traces the whole belt in the handler.
 It traces O(1000) length belts without a hiccup but I haven't tried it on a megabase.
 * When tracing pipes to boilers, both water and steam will be traced.
 * Other fluid-carrying entities (e.g. from mods) are unlikely to work.

 ## Potential improvements
+* Clear the current line when hovered over it.
 * Allow multiple highlights.
 * Trace both sides of the belt separately.
 * Figure out how to show the trace on the map.
+* Update lines as belts are placed/removed.
+* Trace ghosts.
 * Better colors.
+* Better lines (e.g. should they be at the edges of the belts instead of the center?
+Curved to follow the belt curves?
+Shaped to match splitters?)
+* Maybe color-code by how full the belt is?
 * GUI, e.g. an extra panel when you click on a belt, with a button to trace it and maybe some other info.
-(Like it should be able to list the current belt content, if that'd be useful.)
+(Like it should be able to list the current belt contents, if that'd be useful.)

 Bug reports, suggestions or pull requests welcome in [discussions](https://github.com/paybara/factorio-belt-tracer/discussions) :-)

 ## Edge cases
 * I think I've covered multiplayer correctly, but haven't tested it.
-* I think I've covered surfaces other than "nauvis" (other mods), but haven't tested it.